TheRedBrain/rpg-crafting/README.md

 # RPG Crafting

-RPG Crafting introduces an alternative/replacement/addition to the traditional crafting system.
+Introduces an alternative/replacement/addition to the traditional crafting system.
 It is heavily inspired by games like Valheim and Terraria.

 # Differences to vanilla crafting